Joe Biden's economic agenda is suddenly alive again. America could use the jobs - KESQ

 America’s economy needs more assistance beyond the stimulus bill President Donald Trump signed into law last week.
 That package expands state jobless benefits by a $300 per week through March 14 and adds an 11-week extension for other pandemic unemployment programs created by the CARES Act last spring.

-Republicans resisted Democrats’ attempts to increase unemployment benefits, stimulus checks — which Trump also supported — and aid to states and cities necessary to keep countless government employees in their jobs.
-But with the potential for a so called blue wave rushing through the Senate, another, bigger, round of stimulus is becoming more likely.
+Republicans resisted Democrats’ attempts to increase unemployment benefits, stimulus checks, which Trump also supported, and aid to states and cities necessary to keep countless government employees in their jobs.
+But with Democrats gaining control of the Senate, another, bigger, round of stimulus is becoming more likely.
 And it is badly needed.

 America’s slowing job market recovery